 At the conclusion of the program, practice administrators, ophthalmic technicians and nurses, optometrists, and ophthalmologists with an interest in ophthalmic practice management will be able to:

-- Describe and implement adjustments to policies and procedures related to documentation with respect to audits.
+- Describe and implement adjustments to policies and procedures related to regulatory compliance

 At the conclusion of the program, optometrists will be able to: